Amerigo Vespucci Letter from Seville: Synopsis

 Amerigo Vespucci, a European explorer, sailed for Spain in an effort to explore Asia.
 By sailing southwest from the Atlantic Ocean, Vespucci and his crew ended up discovering South America, which he initially thought was connected to Asia.
 Vespucci wrote the “Letter from Seville” in Seville, Spain after finishing his voyage in order to summarize all his discoveries in South America.
 Vespucci was satisfied with the voyage because he crossed the equator successfully and explored the tropics, which were called the Torrid Zone at that time, and investigated rivers and different plant and animal species.

 While Vespucci sailed south in the Atlantic Ocean, he and his crew became lost because of a miscalculation of only a few degrees.
 It was difficult for them to find the directions in the ocean by sunlight, as the equator had days and nights of equal length.
 By comparing drawings and the actual locations, they fixed errors on the map.
 After sailing through the equator, Vespucci was able to disprove the contemporary philosophy that claimed the tropics were inhospitable to life because of the heat.
 Vespucci learned that the Torrid Zone was more densely populated than the surrounding areas.

 Vespucci had arrived in Brazil by sailing into the Amazon and Pará rivers, which were connected to the Atlantic Ocean.
 When Vespucci and his crew sailed into the river, they had a hard time to find a place to dock because they were surrounded by swamps.
 They encountered various flora and fauna that amazed them.
 This huge ecosystem made Vespucci call Brazil a “terrestrial paradise.”

 The voyage for Vespucci and his crew was also full of interactions with the indigenous people.
 When they arrived at some locations, they got off the boat with weapons.
 Vespucci discovered that the indigenous people were naked without shame and stated that they were of “a different nature.”
 Across all the places Vespucci and his crew explored, they observed that the indigenous people were cannibals.
 In his letter, Vespucci showed respect by mentioning the fact that the indigenous people only ate enemies and slaves, and never ate women.
 Some indigenous tribes reacted to the presence of explorers differently than others.
 Some tribes showed affection by providing food and giving gifts, whereas others were more fearful and hostile.
 In some situations, the explorers chose to fight and kill the indigenous people and burn down their villages.
+Besides the encounters with the indigenous people, Vespucci discovered that each tribe they met spoke a different language.
+This experience had expanded Vespucci's horizon on his perception of language diversity, which he initially thought that “in the world there [were] not more than seventy-seven languages.”

 Vespucci and his crew also gained some new items from trade.
 However, they could not collect huge numbers of the goods because they were on a long voyage and only stopped temporarily.
 Vespucci and his crew mainly collected brazilwood for dye and cotton.
-Besides the encounters with the indigenous people, Vespucci discovered that each tribe they met spoke a different language.
-This experience had expanded Vespucci's horizon on his perception of language diversity, which he initially thought that “in the world there [were] not more than seventy-seven languages.”